Opzo18/youtube-audio-downloader/README.md

-# simple-audio-downloader
+# 🎥 simple-audio-downloader 🐱

-A lightweight utility library for searching and downloading YouTube audio using [`yt-dlp`](https://github.com/yt-dlp/yt-dlp).
-Includes built-in file caching, queue handling per guild (ideal for bots), and support for cleaning downloaded tracks.
+A super lightweight Node.js library to search and download **YouTube audio and video** using [`yt-dlp`](https://github.com/yt-dlp/yt-dlp).
+Perfect for grabbing **funny animal clips** or meme-worthy tracks for your next YouTube montage! 🌟 Features include audio (MP3) and video (MP4) downloads, customizable quality (480p, 720p, 1080p), batch downloading for queries like "funny cat fails," Creative Commons filtering for YouTube-safe content, metadata storage, and queue handling for bots.
+All free, all local, no hassle! 🚀

 ---

 ## 📦 Installation

+Get started in a snap:

 ```bash
 npm install simple-audio-downloader